Jabittner/openSAFT/README.md

 # Disclaimer
 This code was written based upon existing literature, and some creative problem solving to speed up the process.
-The enclosed code is for research purposes and education purposes.
-The author makes not claim to accuracy of the methods used.
+The enclosed code is for research and education purposes.
+The author does not claim any accuracy of the methods used.
 If you find an error, or poor assumption please fix it and send in your code.

 # References